tnahcrem/volunteer/README.md

 simple volunteer assignment tool

 Steps to run:
-1) copy list of hosts from miqaat sheet in hosts.txt.
+1) copy list of hosts from miqaat sheet in hosts.txt and copy cohosts in cohosts.txt

 2) copy list of dates from miqaat sheet in dates.txt.